Jena Lee

-Sylvia Elva Garcia (born 29 June 1987 in Chile), more commonly known under the stage name as Jena Lee, is a French singer, songwriter, composer.
+Sylvia Elva Garcia (born 29 June 1987 in Chile), more commonly known under the stage name as Jena Lee, is a French pop singer and songwriter.
+She describes her music style as "émo R&B".

 Biography

 Born in Chile, Sylvia Elva Garcia was adopted by a French family at the age of nine months.
 She grew up in Oloron-Sainte-Marie, Pyrénées-Atlantiques.

 Music career

 2007–2009: Popstars and Urban Music Nation

-In 2007, Jena Lee met Sulee B Wax, who was interested in her work.
+In 2007, Lee met Sulee B Wax, who was interested in her work.
 When the fourth season of Popstars started, he asked Jena to try writing the instrumentals.
-Jena Lee wrote six songs of the thirteen that comprise Sheryfa Luna's album, including the song "Quelque part".
-Following the composition of these songs, she received other requests, such as from Mathieu Edward with the title "Comme avant" as well as for a composition for the musical theater show Cléopâtre.
+Lee wrote six songs of the thirteen on Sheryfa Luna's album, including the song "Quelque part".
+Following this, she received other requests, such as from Mathieu Edward with the title "Comme avant" as well as for a composition for the musical theater show Cléopâtre.

 In 2008, Lee won the Urban Music Nation contest organized by radio operator Skyrock; the finale was on 26 December 2008.